San Diego Christian College

 The Verdict: Proceed With Caution

-Key strengths include strong earnings premium over high school graduates.
-However, the data also shows a 19.7% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates.
+What to keep an eye on: its 19.7% graduation rate, high debt relative to what graduates earn, concerning loan repayment rates.

-Median debt of $24,941 against $49,766 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $24,941 against $49,766 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links